daria-dudka/FinanceDashboard/README.md

 # MERN Finance Dashboard App

 The frontend was built using Vite, Redux Toolkit for state management, Material UI for component library, and Recharts for charts.
-The backend was built using Node Js for the runtime, Express Js as a backend framework and MongoDB for the database.
+The backend was built using NodeJS for the runtime, ExpressJS as a backend framework and MongoDB for the database.

 ## Description